-Experiment- I’m going to lightly spray doTERRA peppermint and cedarwood essential oils on my garden shoes before digging in the yard.
-Pretty sure it will send all the Box Elder bug and ants scurrying AWAY from me instead of up my pant legs.
+Experiment- I’m going to lightly spray doTERRA Peppermint and Cedarwood essential oils on my garden shoes before digging in the yard.
+Pretty sure it will send all the Box Elder bugs and ants scurrying AWAY from me instead of up my pant legs.
 Yikes!
 Here I go.

 Oh and if it doesn’t work, I have Lavender to soothe the skin irritations.
 Wish me luck!